BKinya/RickyAndMorty/README.md

 - The `accept(event: Event)` method receives the event sent to the FSM.
 The state machine will process the event and update the value of `state`.

-Then you'd inject the state machine the `ViewModel` class:
+Then inject the state machine the `ViewModel` class:

 ```kotlin
 class CharacterViewModel(